 To Encourage Consultative Selling, Restructure Sales Onboarding

 I had the opportunity to speak at Bullhorn Engage earlier this year.
 During my presentation I asked the audience, "how may of you wish your sales reps applied a more consultative sales approach to engaging prospects and customers?
-Everyone's hand in the room went up.
-I thought to myself, "interesting, nobody seems to be applying a consultative sales approach yet everyone seems to want their sales team to adopt a more consultative sales approach.
-How come their sales team is not already doing this?"
-Consultative selling is not a new phenomenon.
+Everyone's hand in the audience went up.
+I thought to myself, "interesting, what is holding them back or, why aren't they teaching consultative selling skills?
+Heck, consultative selling is not a new phenomenon.

-Our new hire training and on-boarding focuses on teaching our company history and background, how long we have been in business and our service offerings.
+"Our new hire training and on-boarding focuses on teaching our company history and background, how long we have been in business and our service offerings.
 We have a three ring binder with all of our training content and we have a sales pitch deck and marketing literature that sales reps are to go over and share with their prospects.
-We also go over pricing and how we document in our CRM/ATS and of course we teach new hires how we recruit and screen candidates.
+We also go over pricing and how we document in our CRM/ATS and of course we teach new hires how we recruit and screen candidates."